enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 const User = mongoose.model("User", userSchema);
 export default User;
 ```
+- Explanation:

   - We imported mongoose.

-- We created userSchema and put our fields inside it.
+  - We import mongoose to define the schema and model.

-- For username property we made it unique.
+  - The userSchema contains fields such as fullName, username, password, gender, and profilePic.

+  - The username field is marked as unique to ensure each username is unique.

-- For password we put condition that it must be minimum 6 characters.
+  - The password field is set to have a minimum length of 6 characters.

-- For gender we have two certain values male and female so we used enum field.
-You can use it when you know earlier that you have some certain values.
+  - The gender field uses an enum to restrict values to "male" or "female".

-- For profilePic we have default value of empty string so that if user does not provide picture link there is no problem.
+  - The profilePic field has a default value of an empty string.

+  - We use timestamps: true to automatically add createdAt and updatedAt timestamps to the documents.

 ### Middleware to extract json data

-- Go to server.js file and type following middleware code inside it.
+- In the server.js file, add the following middleware code:

 ```javascript
 app.use(express.json());
 ```

-- It will parse data from json payload (which is req.body).
+- This middleware will parse data from the JSON payload (req.body).

 ### Getting image based on user name